unoplatform/uno/doc/articles/using-uno-ui.md

 code between Windows and Xamarin based platforms.

 Declaring a dependency property in Uno UI requires a class to implement the
-interface `DependencyProperty`, to gain access to the GetValue and SetValue methods.
+interface `DependencyObject`, to gain access to the GetValue and SetValue methods.

 Here is an example of such a declaration: